FirmwareDroid/FirmwareDroid/README.md

 }
 ```

-Take the resulting firmware object-ids and use them for the following query to fetch some firmware meta-data.
+Take the resulting firmware object-ids from the query above (`GetAndroidFirmwareIds`) and use them for the
+following query `GetAndroidFirmwareIds`
-(Replace XXXX with the firmware id you want to fetch)
+to fetch some firmware meta-data.
+(Replace XXXX with the firmware id you want to fetch in the query below)
 ```
 query GetAndroidFirmwareIds {
   android_firmware_list(objectIdList: ["XXXXX"]) {